devparanjay/librasic/ReadMe.md

 Librasic is a Python-based library management system built with Flask and SQLAlchemy.
 It provides a simple and efficient way to manage books, members, and transactions in a library.

+Librasic is meant to be used by the librarian and currently supports only one user.
+There might be features that support multiple users with different authority levels and such in future.
 <!-- todo -->
 <!-- Librasic Screenshots -->

 ## Features

+- **Simple Authentication**: Simple basic authentication for the Librarian to use the application.
 - **Manage Books**: Add, edit, and delete books.
 Each book has attributes like name, authors, language, publication date, publisher, ISBN, pages, rating, and more.
 - **Manage Members**: Add, edit, and delete members.
 - **Issue and Return Books**: Keep track of books issued and returned by members.
 (Issue Records / Transactions)